google/ndprbrd/README.md

 }
 ```

+Note that eth0 (interface connected to ISP) is in ndppd, but not in ndprbrd.

 Also note that routers don't usually accept RA themselves, so you might need to
 specify the default route yourself (or try to set `accept_ra` to 2).